TheLokj/WizardEye/README.md

 ### Dependencies

-WizardEye relies on both Python packages and external command-line tools.

-### External tools (called with subprocess)
+#### External tools

-Required:
+The following command-line tools must be installed and available in your `PATH`:

-- `bwa` (alignment and indexing)
+- `bwa` — for read alignment and reference indexing
-- `samtools` (SAM/BAM conversion, sorting, concatenation)
+- `samtools` — for SAM/BAM file manipulation (conversion, sorting, indexing, concatenation)
-- `seqkit` (k-mer generation, deduplication, chunking)
+- `seqkit` — for k-mer generation, deduplication, and FASTA chunking
+- `bedtools` — for interval operations (genomecov, merge)
-- `bedGraphToBigWig` (UCSC tool, package often named `ucsc-bedgraphtobigwig`)
+- `bedGraphToBigWig` — UCSC tool for bedGraph to BigWig conversion (package: `ucsc-bedgraphtobigwig`)
-- `bigWigToBedGraph` (UCSC tool, package often named `ucsc-bigwigtobedgraph`)
+- `bigWigToBedGraph` — UCSC tool for BigWig to bedGraph conversion (package: `ucsc-bigwigtobedgraph`)
-- `bedtools` (faster interval merging in mask generation)
+- `parallel` — GNU parallel for parallel job execution
-- standard Unix tools: `awk`, `sort`, `cat` (used in high-performance paths)
+- `awk`, `cat`, `sort` — standard Unix utilities

-### Python packages
+#### Python packages

-Required:
-- `typer` (CLI)
-- `PyYAML` (database and track metadata YAML files)
+The following Python packages are automatically installed via pip or conda:

+- `typer>=0.9` — for building the command-line interface
+- `PyYAML>=6.0` — for YAML configuration file handling
-- `pysam` (BAM parsing and interval extraction)
+- `pysam>=0.22` — for BAM file parsing and interval extraction
-- `pyBigWig` (BigWig parsing and overlapping k-mer computation)
+- `pyBigWig>=0.3.25` — for BigWig file parsing and k-mer overlap computation
+- `numpy` — for numerical operations

 ## Usage

 ### Create the database

-You should initially create a WizardEye database using the following command:
+To start, create a WizardEye database using the following command:

 ```
 wizardeye database init -d /path/to/database
 ```

-This will generate a `/database/` directory compatible with WizardEye.
-Feel free to move it elsewhere or rename the folder after this initialisation.
+This generates a `/database/` directory compatible with WizardEye.
+You can move it elsewhere or rename the folder after initialization.

 #### About the database

-The database is a directory containing sub-directories representing targets and already processed tracks.
+The database is a directory containing subdirectories for targets and processed tracks.

 ```
 database/
 ├── hg19/                           # reference
-│   ├── sus_scrofa_k35_bwa8651fd65/ # a track divided and aligned on the reference
+│   ├── sus_scrofa_k35_bwa8651fd65/ # a track aligned to the reference
 │   │   ├── map_all.bw       	    # all overlapping k-mers
 │   │   ├── map_uniq.bw             # unique overlapping k-mers
 │   │   └── info.yaml               # information about the track
 ...
 │   ├── ref.md5                     # reference md5
 │   └── ref.yaml                    # information about the reference
 └── info.yaml                      # information about the database
 ```

-Every subdirectory contains two `bigWig` files that can be opened in a traditional genome browser.
-The `map_all.bw` file represents, for every position of the `reference.fa` genome, the number of overlapping k-mers from the `risky` sequences, while `map_uniq.bw` contains only unique k-mers, i.e., k-mers that overlap only this area of the genome.
-These two files allow you to compute stringency.
+Every subdirectory contains two `BigWig` files that can be opened in a traditional genome browser.
+The `map_all.bw` file, for every position in the reference genome, represents the number of overlapping k-mers from the risky sequences, while `map_uniq.bw` contains only unique k-mers (i.e., k-mers overlapping only that genomic region).
+These two files enable stringency computation.

 ##### Update a track

-You can update tags of an existing track from the database command by providing the full track-defining parameters and the replacement tags:
+You can update tags for an existing track using the database command by providing the full track-defining parameters and replacement tags:

 ```
 wizardeye database update track-tags -d /path/to/database \